 Example litigation support matters requiring an expert in electronic health record technology include medical malpractice cases, intellectual property (patent infringement, trade secrets), false claims, and health insurance fraud.
 Expert witness services by a subject matter expert in electronic health records could include expert report preparation, computer forensics, expert opinion, deposition testimony, and courtroom testimony.
 A forensic expert is often called upon to educate the court on details about electronic evidence.
 An electronic health records expert witness could work alongside a clinician or medical expert to support a case.
 Cahn Litigation Services has placed many EHR experts.
 Representative cases have encompassed:

 Cahn Litigation Services has the experience required to turn a search for an expert witness around quickly.
 The firm has years of experience providing law firms with health information technology candidates with the right balance of expertise and testimony experience to support each unique project.

 Please Note: All Cahn Litigation expert witness searches are customized to attorneys' precise specifications and preferences.
 Attorneys are encouraged to discuss search parameters with a Cahn search specialist.

 The below expert witness bios represent a small fraction of those Electronic Health Records experts known by Cahn Litigation Services.
-These bios are provided to give attorneys a sense of the Electronic Health Records landscape.
+These bios are provided to give lawyers a sense of the Electronic Health Records landscape.

 This expert is a nationally recognized subject matter expert in healthcare information management, quality management, and compliance.
 This expert has conducted healthcare fraud and abuse coding compliance defense reviews and clinical documentation audits for healthcare organizations.
 This expert has worked as a compliance consultant and conducted medically necessity reviews for healthcare organizations and law, having worked on Urology specifically.